 For students who are undertaking their work while being paid as university staff your holiday entitlement is as according to your contract with the University.
 For other students there are no clear rules laid down by the University except to state that all students must fulfil the minimum residence requirements for the three University terms.
 In between University terms any time off is a matter for you and your supervisor to agree.
 You are expected to comply with their reasonable requirements and you should establish what these are at the earliest opportunity.
 It would seem reasonable to take up to six weeks each year.

 It is worth remembering that you are primarily doing your PhD for yourself.
 As such, it is not like a paid job with clear entitlements to take time off.
-You should spend as much time working as is required to write an outstanding thesis.
+It is therefore for you and your supervisor to agree how much time off is reasonable to ensure the ultimate goal of writing an outstanding thesis is achieved within the relevant time period whilst maintaining an appropriate work-life balance.

 Leave to work away from Cambridge